Dingwalls: History

 Music was first managed by former Hendrix road manager Howard 'H' Parker.
 Following Parker's death, Dave 'The Boss' Goodman, who also doubled as chef and DJ, took over from the mid 1970s to mid 1980s.

-At some point in the 1980s, it ceased to present live shows - the premises taken over by the Lock market.
+In 1989, it ceased to present live shows - the premises were taken over by the Lock market.

-By the early 1990s the original Dingwalls Dancehall had been converted into a venue for the jazz dance club 'Talkin Loud and Saying Something', run by Gilles Peterson and Patrick Forge.
+By the early 1990s, the original Dingwalls Dancehall had been converted into a venue for the jazz dance club 'Talkin Loud and Saying Something', run by Gilles Peterson and Patrick Forge.
 Since the 2000s, the pair returned to Dingwalls with 'Another Sunday afternoon at Dingwalls', afternoon sessions that present live artists and DJs.

 Notable performances

 Dingwalls became a prominent and popular London live music venue in the pub rock and Punk rock era of the mid to late 1970s.
 Nevertheless, the booking policy was eclectic, finding time for visiting US acts such as Etta James and Blondie in 1978 and The Drifters and R.E.M. in 1983.

-In the 21st century artists performing at Dingwalls have included: James Bay, You Me At Six, Modestep, Noel Gallagher, Imagine Dragons, Red Hot Chili Peppers, Sigma, Stereophonics, George Ezra, Ellie Goulding, The Darkness, Gallows, Foo Fighters, American Blues singer Beth Hart and, in 2011, 'Venison' (a pseudonym of The Strokes, for the purposes of a 'secret' comeback show).
+In the 21st century artists performing at Dingwalls have included: James Bay, You Me At Six, Modestep, Noel Gallagher, The Posies, Imagine Dragons, Red Hot Chili Peppers, Sigma, Stereophonics, George Ezra, Ellie Goulding, The Darkness, Gallows, Foo Fighters, American Blues singer Beth Hart and, in 2011, 'Venison' (a pseudonym of The Strokes, for the purposes of a 'secret' comeback show).

+On 9 October 2025, Robbie Williams is set to play the smallest ticketed concert of his career to date at the venue to promote his upcoming 13th studio album, Britpop, performing both his debut album Life thru a Lens and Britpop in their entirety.

 On 6 December 2011, Coldplay played the venue as part of BBC Radio 2's 'Live in Concert' series.

+On 15 April 2023, Kaiser Chiefs did a special benefit show at the venue in aid of Amnesty International in conjunction with Richer Unsigned.